Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✅ Features can be abandoned safely

 * If a feature is no longer needed → simply **delete the feature branch**.
-* No impact on the main codebase.
+\\o impact on the main codebase.

-✅ Encourages experimentation

-* Developers can freely experiment in isolated branches without risk.
+✅ Encourages experimentatiomuevelopers can freely experiment in isolated branches without risk.

 Why the others are wrong: